agilesolutions/spring-azure-ai/Readme.md

 - Improved privacy: You can use data that the AI wasn’t trained on, meaning you don’t have to worry about the AI knowing sensitive information beforehand.
 - Better context: The system can pull in relevant information to understand the user’s question more deeply.
 - Higher accuracy: By looking up information, RAG helps reduce mistakes (when AI makes up things) by using real facts.
-- Flexible applications: It can be used for various tasks like answering questions, creating summaries, or powering chatbots.
+- Flexible applications: It can be used for various tasks like answering questions and more importantly autonomously performing tasks on behalf of a user, aka the [AI Agent pattern](https://blog.whiteprompt.com/mastering-ai-patterns-architectures-knowledge-systems-and-multi-agent-approaches-386064c4bc5a).
+Tools in this category can be used to take action in a software system, such as sending an email, creating a new record in a database, submitting a form, or triggering a workflow.
+  The goal is to automate tasks that would otherwise require human intervention or explicit programming.

 <img title="Retrieval Augmented Generation (RAG) technique" alt="Alt text" src="/images/rag.png">